 Implementation of Multi-Intertripping Protection Schemes in a Complex EHV Industrial Substation

-This paper describes the design, installation and commissioning of a new numerical protection and control and intertripping scheme at an EHV substation.
+This paper describes the design, installation, and commissioning of new numerical protection and control and inter-tripping schemes at an EHV substation.
 The substation supplies a critical and large industrial plant (paper mill).
-The connection consists of two radial 110 kV transmission lines connecting four 25 MVA, 110/6.6 kV transformers, two of which are dual wound.
+The connection consists of two radial 110 kV transmission lines connecting four 25 MVA, 110/6.6 kV transformers, two of which are dual wounds.
 Each transmission line is directly connected to a transformer.
 The 6.6 kV sides of the transformers are connected to different busbars via circuit breakers.
-For a fault on the 110 kV lines, or the transformers, the remote end 110 kV circuit breaker and appropriate 6.6 kV circuit breakers must open.
+For a fault on the 110 kV lines or the transformers, the remote end 110 kV circuit breaker and appropriate 6.6 kV circuit breakers must open.

-This arrangement required complex intertripping schemes between protection devices of the transformers within the substation and between the protection of the local substation and remote substations.
-The secondary work at the local, and remote EHV substation included installing new 110 kV transmission line protection schemes, consisting of Main ‘A’ and Main ‘B’ new numerical relays for each line.
-This included removal of existing inter-tripping schemes.
+This arrangement required complex inter-tripping schemes between the protection devices of the transformers within the substation and between the protection of the local substation and remote substations.
+The secondary work at the local and remote EHV substation included installing new 110 kV transmission line protection schemes, consisting of Main ‘A’ and Main ‘B’ new numerical relays for each line.
+This included the removal of existing inter-tripping schemes.

-The project necessitated an innovative design, settings and logic programming to be implemented on new relays.
-Existing secondary infrastructure including copper cables and intra substation fibres of the single old protection scheme, were utilised for the now duplicated transmission line protection.
+The project necessitated an innovative design, settings, and logic programming to be implemented on new relays.
+Existing secondary infrastructure including copper cables and intra-substation fibers of the single old protection scheme was utilized for the now duplicated transmission line protection.
 This involved the following.

-- Removal of the existing multi-intertripping schemes and reconfiguration using new numerical protection scheme with appropriate setting and logic programming.
+- Removal of the existing multi-inter tripping schemes and reconfiguration using a new numerical protection scheme with appropriate setting and logic programming.

-- Utilising fibre optic cable and digital transceivers/receivers for provision of trip/close circuits.
+- Utilizing fiber optic cable and digital transceivers/receivers for provision of trip/close circuits.

-- Implementing a reliable design and settings based on sound standard policy/philosophy.
+- Implementing a reliable design and setting based on sound standard policy/philosophy.

 XML and UML – What They are and Why We Need to Know Them

-The power system automation community is going through a period of transition from the world of hard wired systems and proprietary configuration and analysis tools into the world of distributed IEC 61850 communications based systems and object oriented standards based engineering and analysis tools.
-This requires the development of a new set of skills in order to help the specialists from our industry understand and use the new technology.
-The main goal of this paper is to introduce the Extensible Markup Language (XML) and the Unified Modeling Language (UML) to the protection and control community and focus on the UML diagrams and XML files used in the IEC 61850 standard and in some IEEE standards related to protection and control in order to help the readers understand the diagrams and files included in or defined by the different standards.
+The power system automation community is going through a period of transition from the world of hard-wired systems and proprietary configuration and analysis tools into the world of distributed IEC 61850 communications-based systems and object-oriented standards-based engineering and analysis tools.
+This requires the development of a new set of skills to help the specialists from our industry understand and use the new technology.
+The main goal of this paper is to introduce the Extensible Markup Language (XML) and the Unified Modeling Language (UML) to the protection and control community and focus on the UML diagrams and XML files used in the IEC 61850 standard and some IEEE standards related to protection and control to help the readers understand the diagrams and files included in or defined by the different standards.

 Examples of the use of UML diagrams in IEC 61850 are given later in the paper.